Move Forward Guide

 Osteoarthritis of the Hip

-Hip osteoarthritis (hip OA) is the inflammation and wearing away of the cartilage of the hip joint.
+Hip osteoarthritis (hip OA) is the wearing down of the cartilage (lining over the bones) of the hip joint.
 It can develop at any age, although it is more commonly diagnosed in older adults.
 Hip OA can make everyday activities, such as walking or climbing stairs, difficult.

 More severe cases of hip OA may require hip joint replacement surgery.
 Whether or not patients have surgery, physical therapists design specific exercise and treatment programs to manage pain and get people with hip OA moving again.

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our #ChoosePT page.

 What is Osteoarthritis of the Hip?

 Hip osteoarthritis is the inflammation and wearing away of the cartilage of the hip joint, a condition that is more likely to develop as people age.
 Osteoarthritis results when injury or inflammation in a joint causes the soft, shock-absorbing cartilage that lines and cushions the joint surfaces to break down.
 When the cartilage is damaged, the joint can become painful and swollen.
 Over time, this condition can cause stiffness, muscle weakness, and increasing pain, leading to limited function.

 How Does it Feel?